 The first form of poetry was discovered during Silla Dynasty (57 BC – 935 AD).
 However, the form of poetry that has best lasted until nearly the modern days, called sijo, was created during Joseon Dynasty (1392–1897).
 The first written historical records, and thus the birth of prose in Korea, date back to Goryo Dynasty (918–1392).
 All in all, Korean literature’s origins can be traced all the way back to Old Stone Age.

 The first modern Korean novel was published in 1917.
 A lot of the early period for modern Korean literature was influenced by Western poetry which was translated into Korean.
 By the 1930s, modern Korean literature reached maturity and has continued evolving ever since to what literature in the two Koreas looks like today.

 That wraps it up for our writeup on Korean.
-Hopefully, you’ve enjoyed this and know a bit more about the Korean language and culture.
-If you’d like to learn more we’ve got some fantastic resources on things like Korean slang, Korean phrases, and Korean numbers that you can put into action right away.
+Hopefully, you’ve enjoyed this and know a bit more about the language and culture.
+If you want to learn more, we’ve got some fantastic resources on things such as Korean slang, Korean phrases, and Korean numbers that you can put into action right away.

 Is there anything else that you’re curious about?
 Please let us know in the comments below!